-WASHINGTON, D.C. – April 15, 2019, Historic Hotels of America have some of the most magnificent and beautiful storybook gardens.
+WASHINGTON, D.C. – April 23, 2020, Historic Hotels of America and Historic Hotels Worldwide have some of the most magnificent and beautiful storybook gardens.
 Numerous life-long memories of special occasions celebrated in the gardens of historic hotels include romantic getaways, romantic proposals, honeymoons, anniversaries, and family reunions.
 Multigenerational guests select a historic resort to explore, experience, and grow their own ever-blossoming memories in beautiful gardens located at historic hotels.

-Here is The 2019 Historic Hotels of America Top 25 Most Magnificent Gardens:
+Here is a listing of the 2020 Most Magnificent Gardens:

 Antrim 1844 Taneytown, Maryland

-Grand Hotel Golf Resort & Spa (1847) Point Clear, Alabama
+Grand Hotel Golf Club & Resort (1847) Point Clear, Alabama

 Mohonk Mountain House (1869) New Paltz, New York